jessegyger/gcoder/README.md

 # Gcode Viewer and Editor

 A web-based tool for visualizing and editing G-code for 3D printing, built with Three.js.
-Enjoy the convenience of using it offline by downloading the files and running them directly on your desktop.
+Enjoy the convenience and security of using it offline by downloading the files and running them locally on your desktop.

 ## Overview